Inferior Five: Pre-Crisis

 The team has appeared only sporadically after their series was canceled, with Showcase #100 being their only new appearance during the Bronze Age of Comic Books.
-Other appearances include one or two panels (there is disagreement over whether the characters in one panel are the Inferior Five) in Crisis on Infinite Earths, Captain Carrot and His Amazing Zoo Crew! in The Oz–Wonderland War #3 (March 1986), and the Grant Morrison-written Animal Man series.
+Other appearances include a cameo appearance in Crisis on Infinite Earths, Captain Carrot and His Amazing Zoo Crew! in The Oz–Wonderland War #3 (March 1986), and the Grant Morrison-written Animal Man series.
 They appear in one panel in JLA: Another Nail as Flash and the Atom take a trip through many dimensions.

 Although the Inferior Five's original stories made frequent references to other prominent DC heroes, Captain Carrot and His Amazing Zoo Crew! in The Oz–Wonderland War #3 revealed their adventures to have occurred on "Earth-Twelve", which had its own doppelgangers of the JLA, the Teen Titans, etc., meaning that any such references were out of continuity in relation to the heroes of DC's primary Earth-One.

 Post-Crisis

-Following Crisis on Infinite Earths, where the Five were seen in background cameos, the team's sole "continuity" appearance as a team was in the 1991 Angel and the Ape miniseries, where it was revealed that Angel and the Dumb Bunny are half-sisters.
+Following Crisis on Infinite Earths, where the Five were seen in background cameos, the team's sole "continuity" appearance as a team was in the 1991 Angel and the Ape miniseries, where it was revealed that Angel and Dumb Bunny are half-sisters.
 Members of the Justice League of America had cameos in the series, indicating that the Inferior Five now existed on the Post-Crisis Earth.

 The Inferior Five appear in issue #17 of the Batman: The Brave and the Bold comics.
 The Inferior Five team up with the Legion of Substitute Heroes in The Brave and The Bold #35 and with Bat-Mite in Bat-Mite #5 (Dec.
 2015).

 Steve Gerber proposed a Vertigo version of the Inferior Five as a send-up of the "dark 'n' gritty" comics of the period, but this was rejected.
 Gerber later claimed that DC refused to publish anything with the title on the grounds that it would make them look "inferior" for publishing it.

 2019 mini-series

 In September 2019, a 12-issue maxi-series by Keith Giffen was initiated.
-It was a reinvention of the team, as the protagonists are now five children in the small town of Dangerfield, Arizona.
+It was a reinvention of the team, as the protagonists are now children in the small town of Dangerfield, Arizona.
 It revolves around a mystery regarding their parents, and they are the only ones that notice something strange is going on.
 It takes place in 1988, where the invasion was successful on the town of Dangerfield.
 The aliens are in hiding, still experimenting with the metagene, and keeping a focus on the five kids.
 The book later reveals that the Invasion is metafictional.
 The series also contains a backup feature starring Peacemaker.
 The number of issues was soon reduced from 12 to 6.
-There was a fifteen month publishing hiatus between issues #4 (December 2019) and #5 (March 2021) with the last two issues released digitally.
+There was a fifteen-month publishing hiatus between issues #4 (December 2019) and #5 (March 2021), with the last two issues released digitally.